jxhnthan/HDB/architecture/ARCHITECTURE.md

 ## Operational Considerations

-No architecture is complete without thinking about what happens when things go wrong.
 This section outlines the most likely failure scenarios and how the platform handles (or should handle) them.

 | Scenario | Impact | Current Mitigation | Recommended Enhancement |
 |----------|--------|---------------------|-------------------------|